op07n/Blog/src/posts/How-I-run-this-blog-with-travis.md

 ---

-I forked this blog from [ktquez/vuepress-theme-ktquez-starter](https://github.com/ktquez/vuepress-theme-ktquez-starter) .
+I did a fork of this blog from [ktquez/vuepress-theme-ktquez-starter](https://github.com/ktquez/vuepress-theme-ktquez-starter) .
 I tweaked it a little bit to build it with [https://travis-ci.org](https://travis-ci.org) for free.

 Here is what I did: